The Mercury & Air Toxics Standards

 Erasing Lives The EPA’s Crooked Scheme Could Cause Thousands to Lose Their Lives

-→ Three Americans living near power plants share how they will be harmed if the Mercury & Air Toxics Standards rollback is finalized.
+→ Three Americans living near power plants share how they will be harmed by the gutting of the Mercury & Air Toxics Standards.

 → The protections save up to 11,000 lives a year.